shabiel/personal-website/articles/floss-weekly.rst

-Aside from this, people eventually figured out that it was easier to teach a medical person to code rather than a computer science major to understand medcine; and a lot of Citizen Developers made the transition.
+Aside from this, people eventually figured out that it was easier to teach a medical person to code rather than a computer science major to understand medicine; and a lot of Citizen Developers made the transition.
 RPMS, for example, was almost entirely written by people with medical backgrounds; and, for a change of pace, a lot of code was written by women.
 Lori Butcher has been very prolific, for example.
 She was not technically in Medicine, as she was a